Geometric algebra: Conformal model

 Working within GA, Euclidean space $\mathbb E^3$ (along with a conformal point at infinity) is embedded projectively in the CGA $\mathcal{G}(4,1)$ via the identification of Euclidean points with 1D subspaces in the 4D null cone of the 5D CGA vector subspace.
-This allows all conformal transformations to be performed as rotations and reflections and is covariant, extending incidence relations of projective geometry to circles and spheres.
+This allows all conformal transformations to be performed as rotations and reflections and is covariant, extending incidence relations of projective geometry to rounds objects such as circles and spheres.